-Tony Bales of Epping Property, says that investors often make the mistake of deciding to sell their investments before realising their real value.
-“Unlike residential properties, industrial properties have longer term leases in place.
+Tony Bales of Epping Property, says that investors often make the mistake of deciding to sell their investments before realising their actual value.
+“Unlike residential properties, industrial properties have longer-term leases in place.
 This puts constraints on large-scale changes and initiatives to add value quickly.”
 Bales explains that an industrial property’s value is directly related to its capacity to maximise future income (rental) flows.

 Industrial Property Value Maximisation = Deriving best Cashlow potential

-What are the major aspects that affect the generation of future cash flows and rentals?
+What are the significant aspects that affect the generation of future cash flows and rentals?
 “One needs to start with paperwork,” says Bales.
 “A good, neat, efficient filing system is required for each industrial property.
 Documentation ideally includes current plans of the entire industrial property.
-In addition correct measurements of actual and rentable space and copies of title deeds and a thorough understanding thereof is always useful.”
+In addition, correct measurements of actual and rentable space and copies of title deeds and a thorough understanding is always useful.”

-“The single most important aspect is that of making sure all the leases are 100% complete and include all aspects of one’s agreement with a tenant – in writing.
-The contract must be correctly signed by all signatories.
-It is also advisable to note on the lease where the deposit will be kept as after a lease has run for five or ten years this can be difficult to trace.
+“The most important aspect is ensuring all the leases are 100% complete and include all aspects of one’s agreement with a tenant – in writing.
+All signatories must correctly sign the contract.
+It is also advisable to note on the lease where the deposit will be kept as after a lease has run for five or ten years, this can be difficult to trace.
 When one sells an industrial property, the leases on the property become the single most important aspect of the asset’s value.”

 “Finances need to be up-to-date as well as all payments of municipal charges.
 Even if a tenant pays municipal costs directly to a municipality, it is the ultimate responsibility of the landlord to ensure these payments are up-to-date.
-Rates clearance certificates will not be granted to the seller if there are any payments outstanding.
-New owners will also not pay a good price for a property where tenants are in any form of arrears.”
+Rates clearance certificates will not be granted to the seller if there are any outstanding payments.
+New owners will also not pay a good price for a property where tenants are in arrears.”

 Don’t forget the building’s cosmetic appeal